kasper/phoenix/README.md

 ## Uninstall

 To uninstall Phoenix, delete the app from your `Applications`-folder.
-The only file created and used by Phoenix is located in your home folder.
+The only file created by Phoenix is located in your home folder.
 Delete `~/.phoenix.js` and any related configurations if desired.
 For developers, you may also need to delete `~/.phoenix-debug.js`.

 ## Usage

 Phoenix lives on your status bar and can be scripted in JavaScript (or languages which compile to JavaScript such as CoffeeScript).
 See the [JavaScript API](API.md) to get started with your script.
 Your script should reside in `~/.phoenix.js` — the file will be created when you launch Phoenix for the first time.
+Alternatively — if you prefer — you may also have your script in `~/Library/Application Support/Phoenix/phoenix.js` or `~/.config/phoenix/phoenix.js`.
 For ideas, see what other people have built in their configurations in the [Wiki](https://github.com/kasper/phoenix/wiki/).
 Feel free to add your own configuration to the Wiki to show other people the nice things you can do.
 Previous configurations (<= 1.5) are not compatible with 2.0, see Changelog for what changes are needed.

 - [JavaScript API](API.md)
 - [Examples](https://github.com/kasper/phoenix/wiki#examples)